Motivational Interviewing

 • After reviewing this plan, what's the next step for you?

 The client is the change leader in this plan (and in all motivational interviewing strategies).
-Their therapist can be a collaborative, trusting professional who recognizes their strengths, autonomy, and vision for the future.
+Their motivational interviewing therapist can be a collaborative, trusting professional who recognizes their strengths, autonomy, and vision for the future.

 Getty/AnnaStills